785pavan/isee2019-SPENDEMON/docs/_posts/2019-05-15-ISEE-2019-Requirements-Analysis.md

 We did a thorough research on the available apps in the market and brain stormed new ideas which were doable for us as well as which would give the App an X-factor.
 With this information we came up with the questionnaire below for our team meetings with the customer:

-<span style="color:#388E3C"> 1.
-Do you need the option for automated expenses and incomes/Salaries?</span>
+* Do you need the option for automated expenses and incomes/Salaries?
 * Should be a collaboration between any other app and this app?
 Also connection to email or phone number?
 * Should we consider loan and installment in the app?
 And interest rate.
 * Should we have a coin counting page?

 * Do you need a summary for your financial status and history?
 If so monthly?